jeesus-bock/chat/api/README.md

   ]
 }
 ```
-- /uploads/<room name>/<filename> - Serves static uploaded files or a status 404 if the file doesn't exist.
+- /uploads/{room name}/<filename> - Serves static uploaded files or a status 404 if the file doesn't exist.
 - /rooms - Returns the internal map with room names as key and topic as value.
 - / - All other paths lead to WS upgrading.
-- /ws/<user id>/<room> - Offers ws:// in localhost and wss:// on deployment.
+- /ws/{user id}/{room name} - Offers ws:// in localhost and wss:// on deployment.
 At the moment the user id is generated clientside and room is created if it doesn't already exist.

+  ### POST
+  - /upload/{user id}/{room name} - Uploads a file as field named "document" in FormData.
+At the moment this is only implemented for audio files (Recoded voice messages), but ought to support other kinds of files, images for example.